-To recognize the impact and the affect their service has on others and on themselves.
+- To recognize the impact and the effect their service has on others and on themselves.